Unraveling the Key of Machine Learning-based Android Malware Detection

 \section{Introduction}

-Since 2011, Android has become the best-selling operating system (OS) on smartphones~\cite{statista_android}, captivating billions of users globally.
-Its worldwide popularity and importance, however, make it a primary target for cybercriminals~\cite{kaspersky_android,harly}.
-These cyber-attacks have resulted in not only privacy breaches but also financial losses.
-As such, there is a pressing demand to detect Android malware before its installation, causing security concerns.

-Android malware detection takes as input an Android Package Kit (APK) and outputs a probability of the APK being malicious.
-Traditional methods involve manual analysis of suspicious APKs and summarization of malicious patterns as hand-crafted rules~\cite{enck2009lightweight,felt2011android}, but this strategy is not scalable or effective.
-It falls short in handling the surfeit of new Android software produced annually and proves ineffective against previously unknown malware.
-Instead, recent advancements leverage machine learning (ML) to improve the scalability and accuracy in Android malware detection~\cite{qiu2020survey,liu2022deep,wu2019malscan,wu2021homdroid,mclaughlin2017deep,he2022msdroid,xu2018deeprefiner,aafer2013droidapiminer,arp2014drebin}.
-A common paradigm is extracting features from APKs (\textit{e.g.,} permissions and API calls), encoding these features into numeric vectors, and applying ML models (\textit{e.g.,} support vector machine and neural network) to automatically distinguish malware from benign apps, \textit{aka.,} goodware.\

-Over the past decade, Android malware detection has experienced increased attention from various communities, such as security, software engineering, and machine learning.
+Over the past decade, ML-based Android malware detection has attracted increasing attention from various research communities, such as software engineering, security, and machine learning~\cite{qiu2020survey,liu2022deep,wu2019malscan,wu2021homdroid,mclaughlin2017deep,he2022msdroid,xu2018deeprefiner,aafer2013droidapiminer,arp2014drebin}.
 Much attention has been given to exploring various combinations of APK features and ML models.
-The trend to date is primarily driven by advancements in ML models (\textit{e.g.}, graph neural network~\cite{he2022msdroid}) and analogies drawn from other well-studied fields (\textit{e.g.}, social network~\cite{wu2019malscan}).
-Most existing approaches report high F1 scores (up to 0.99).

-Such promising results motivate us to ask a number of important research questions.
-For example: How does the existing literature represent and incorporate diverse features into ML models for Android malware detection?
-How do different approaches compare when evaluated on the same datasets, metrics, and toolchains?
-Are current ML-based approaches sufficient to meet the detection requirements in real-world scenarios?
-Does a more powerful ML model necessarily yield better detection results?
-Does incorporating more features to describe app behaviors always come with better results?
-Is there a positive correlation between detection effectiveness and computational efficiency?
+The trend is primarily led by advancements in ML models (\textit{e.g.}, graph neural network~\cite{he2022msdroid}) and analogies drawn from other well-studied fields (\textit{e.g.}, social network~\cite{wu2019malscan}).
+Most existing approaches report high F1 scores (up to 0.98)~\cite{wu2019malscan,kim2018multimodal}.
+Such promising results motivate us to ask a number of important research questions \tosem{regarding the current state of ML-based Android malware detection.} For example, How do existing approaches represent and incorporate diverse APK features into ML models?
+How do different detection methods compare when evaluated under the same datasets, metrics, and toolchains?
+Are current ML-based approaches sufficient to meet real-world deployment requirements?
+Does employing more powerful ML models necessarily lead to better detection performance?
+Does model selection materially affect detection effectiveness when the feature set is fixed?
+Does incorporating more features to describe app behavior always improve performance?
+Finally, is there a positive correlation between detection effectiveness and computational efficiency?